-The Early Years programme encourages children to learn and grow in a stimulating and nurturing environment.
-Our Early Years Foundation Stage (EYFS) curriculum, based on the English National Curriculum, encourages well-rounded development that includes personal and social skills, and physical development.
+The International Preschool Programme encourages children to learn and grow in a stimulating and nurturing environment.
+Our International Preschool curriculum, based on the English National Curriculum, encourages well-rounded development that includes personal and social skills, and physical development.

-Students as young as three years old are encouraged to let their creative and curious minds lead their daily learning through purposeful play activities.
+Students as young as 18 months old are encouraged to let their creative and curious minds lead their daily learning through purposeful play activities.
 With this play-based approach, our thematic curriculum lets children experience becoming knights and princesses, community helpers, world travellers, archaeologists and more, while discovering a world of learning in the process.

 Students in the Secondary years programme, which includes Key Stage 3 (Year 7 – Year 9) and Key Stage 4 (Year 10 & Year 11), work towards attaining their IGCSEs.
 The aim at this stage is to develop learners who can succeed academically, emotionally and socially.
 This is balanced with rigorous academic requirements and a growing expectation to be independent, responsible learners.
 Teachers work closely with students, mentoring them in this crucial process of growth.

 In addition to a strong academic programme, we offer our students a rich extra-curricular calendar that helps them develop a broader outlook on life.
 Students are encouraged to actively participate in a variety of day and residential trips, after school clubs, while a colourful array of school and inter-school events provide them with learning experiences that build all aspects of their person.

 Some unique activities your child could enjoy include:

 - Personal development events and camps (e.g. the ISP Model United Nations, and other international learning opportunities offered by the International Schools Partnership)

 - Competitive events (APS consistently does well in sports and other competitive events)

 - Social responsibility activities (e.g. eco fairs, charity events, recycling activities and more)